Yueleng/daily-english/chp1/The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### fraught with

-* full of unpleasant things such as problems or dangers:
+* full of unpleasant things such as problems or dangers.

 ### enlist